Yasser Harrak: Counter Extremism Efforts

 Harrak's anti-extremism literature has been translated from English and Arabic, his writing languages, to several other languages.
 The Italian magazine Ilguastatore translated to Italian and published his article "Understanding why Saudi State Clerics Offer Prayers for ISIS".

 The author has been known for openly criticizing political Islam and its prominent figures.
 He often publishes articles exposing radical scholars and activists calling on Canadian politicians to ban them from entering the country.
 In 2015, Badil Info, a famed Moroccan news agency, qualified Harrak's activism as a form of lobbying.
 In an interview with the London-based Fadak TV, Harrak suggested that the only way to trounce modern extremism is to denounce extreme acts of violence committed by the Muslim Caliphs.
 Violence, according to him, cannot be denounced in the present and glorified in the past.
 In August 2015, Chouf TV reported that Harrak campaigned to have Sheikh Abdel-Bari Zamzami expelled from Canada in the start of his 6 months visit to his daughter.
 He published articles accusing Zamzami of being anti-Semitic preaching hatred against Jews and Shiites.
 He also accused him of using Canadian health system urging prime minister Stephen Harper to expel him from Canada.
 In October 2015, Harrak campaigned to have Mohamad al-Arefe, a Saudi Islamist theologian, banned from entering Morocco after a visit plan was announced on his website.
 He accused al-Arefe of planning to recruit Moroccan youth to join radical movements fighting in Syria.
 Several news outlets published Harrak's article including Al Etejah TV.
 Arefe later cancelled his visit to Morocco.

-Canadian Politics
+Political Opinions

 During the 2015 electoral campaign in Canada, Harrak published several articles criticizing the conservative party in the way it handled domestic and international issues.
-He urged Canadians in general and minorities in specific to vote for the Liberals through the Ottawa-based Support Trudeau campaign, and through the office of Outremont with the liberal candidate Rachel Bendayan, a Canadian politician whose parents are from Tangier.
+As far as Moroccan politics is concerned, the author's critique focused on the Arab Spring, particularly the February 20 movement in Morocco, which he deemed lacking in originality and posing a threat to the country's social fabric.
+Harrak viewed the monarchy in Morocco as a crucial part of the solution rather than being a part of the problem.
+Expressing his views further, the author published a book advocating for international recognition of Moroccan sovereignty over Western Sahara.